Learn today, be a star of tomorrow!

-I have been a Staff Governor for 12 years and have been a member of staff here for 17 years.
+I have been a Co-Opted School Governor for 12 years and have been a member of staff here for 17 years.
 I am proud to be a part of the Brinsley team to create a welcoming, inspiring and secure school.

-I have been a Parent Governor since 2015 with one child currently in school and another who will join in a year or two.
+I have been a Co-Opted School Governor since 2015 with two children currently at Brinsley Primary and Nursery School.
 I work full time as a patent attorney in the city centre.

 I am a firm believer in the importance of having a good, solid education (both academic and personal) from a young age, which provides children with the confidence to stretch their abilities and become well-rounded, aspirational individuals.
 In my role as a Parent Governor at the school I support fellow Governors, the head and other teachers and staff to bring out the best in our children and ensure that all children are given every chance at success.